diannel231/relevance-feedback/README.md

 ### filter_query_text_return_text()
 returns the list of words as a vector

-### getFreqOfTermInWords()
-Does the post processing of the results from each search to display relevant information like the number of documents searched and the search results

-### buildDocumentVector()
-Takes in a list of tuples as a query and returns the list of tuples relevant to the inverted document frequency

-### buildDictionary()

 ### __init__()
 Returns the Id dictionary

-### buildIndex()
-Returns the term frequency for a specific term in a specific document

-### rocchio_docVectors()
-Gets the term idf for cosing scoring

 ### rocchio_queryText()
 gets the file name from the document Id dictionary

-### query()
-Creates the term frequenxy-inverse document frequency list

-### getExpandedQueryText()
-Uses both the invesrted index list and tfidf list to creade a weighted inverted index that contains the tfidf information for the champions lst.

 ### parseTimeQueryFile()
 Takes in a list of tuples as a query and returns a list of the most relevant tuples in the list for inexact search methods

 ### parseTimeRel()
 Takes in a list of words in a document as a query and returns a list with information on how frequent each term in the list is compared to every other term as a percentage

-### getAvgPrecision()
-Normalizes the documents term frequency by taking the square root of the frequencies log + 1 squared

-### do_query_study()
-returns the cosine similarty by comparing the term frequency lists to see how much terms have similar frequency within their respective documents

 ### print_dict()
 Returns the Id dictionary